By the Brandfire Team | Last updated: April 2026

 Conservative ROI projections.
 Model three scenarios (base, downside, and upside) using a control group methodology.
 Apply a 15–20% discount to all incremental revenue estimates to account for selection bias.

 A defined payback period.
-Calculate the month in which cumulative programme revenue gain exceeds total investment.
-For most programmes, this should land between 12 and 18 months.
+Calculate the month in which cumulative program revenue gain exceeds total investment.
+For most programs, this should land between 12 and 18 months.

 A measurement plan.
 Boards that approve loyalty budgets want to know how ROI will be tracked.
 Commit to a specific reporting cadence and a defined set of metrics (CLV growth, active member rate, retention rate differential) before launch.